Rishabbh-Sahu/intent_and_slot_classification/README.md

 #### Inference
 For quering the model, use the below command to open flaskAPI-
 - python flask_api.py <br>
-The above command opens up the local server which is accessible thru Postman app.
+The above command opens up the local server which is accessible thru Postman app or CURL command.

 #### Future scope
 1) Publish training accuracies using different benchmark data set called ATIS (Data pertaining to Flight domain)